mcjimbob/mcjimbob.github.io/_posts/2016-01-06-happy-knee-year.md

 All being well, what does Cranky's 2016 look like?
 - TT position on the bike
-- A decent TT time (I'm not going to set a target in stone as I have no idea where I will be now, but I'm hoping for at least a couple of minutes on my time on the COG course from last year, sub-25mins).
+- A decent TT time (I'm not going to set a target in stone as I have no idea where I will be now, but I'm hoping for at least a minute on my time on the COG course from last year, sub-26mins.
+Would have been sub-25 if my training was going to plan).
 - Archies into Space or whatever crazy fundraiser COG run this year.
 - Kinross Sportive.
 Only one I am currently signed up for.
 Improving on last year, which I was happy with
 - Other sportives.
 I'm keen for Cairn O' Mount.
 Should do Tayside, Highland Perthshire as well.
 I'd like to go and do the Bealach Mor again, Ullapool would be fantastic if it fits in as well.
 Perhaps the Skye Sportive.